irvinebroque/cloudflare-docs/content/analytics/analytics-engine/get-started.md

 binding = "<BINDING_NAME>"
 ```

-By default, the dataset name is the same as the binding name.

-* The binding must be [a valid JavaScript variable name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#variables).
+By default the dataset name matches the binding name.
+Make sure the binding value is [a valid JavaScript identifier](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#variables); the binding is exposed inside your Worker as `env.<BINDING_NAME>` with the `writeDataPoint()` method.
-* For example, `binding = "MY_DATASET"` or `binding = "metricsDataset"` would both be valid names for the binding.
-* Your binding is available in your Worker at `env.<BINDING_NAME>` and exposes the `writeDataPoint` method.

-If you want, you can also specify the dataset name:
+Optionally give the dataset a different name:

 ```toml
 ---